phonegap/workshop-plugins/lesson2.md

 ### Exercise 3

 1. Create a new plugin using the `phonegap-plugin-template`
+2. Open the plugin.xml and uncomment the Android and iOS platform specific sections
-2. Add your new plugin to a PhoneGap or Cordova app project
+3. Add your new plugin to a PhoneGap or Cordova app project

 >Tip: Use the --link flag when you add the plugin locally during developmet and Cordova will create a symbolic link to it.
-This way any source updates will automatically be available to your project.

-        `$ cordova plugin add --link ~/path/to/plugin`
+This way any source updates will automatically be available to your project ie: `$ cordova plugin add --link ~/path/to/plugin`

->When removing a locally added plugin, use the package id - ie: `org.domain.myPlugin` (you can retrieve the list of them by typing `phonegap plugin list`.)
+>When removing a locally added plugin, specify the plugin id - ie: `my-awesome-plugin`.
+You can retrieve the list of plugins added to a project by typing `phonegap plugin list`

 <div class="row" style="margin-top:40px;">
 <div class="col-sm-12">